press0/cpp-proximity-search/README.md

 ```

-        occurrences, then, are found with ForwardSearchFifoQueue, a fixed length FIFO queue:
+        occurrences, then, are found with ForwardSearchFifoQueue::push, a fixed length FIFO queue:

 ```java